 Mohammad Abunayyan, chairman of ACWA Power, added: "The financial closing of the Al Taweelah plant with renowned institutions was made possible by our cooperation, the scale and impact of this project and the future growth and development we anticipate in the UAE.”

 The Taweelah plant will supply 909,200 cubic metres per day and will be 44 percent larger than the world’s current largest reverse osmosis plant.
-It is sufficient to meet the water demand for over 350,000 households.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+It is sufficient to meet the water demand for over 350,000 households.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.